 As I mentioned before, in addition to the Rainy Day Box Labels I’ve created a list of 25 Rainy Day Activities just in case you need a few more ideas to keep your kiddos entertained.

-Be sure to download the Rainy Day Box Tags + 25 Rainy Day Activities List below:
+Be sure to download the Rainy Day Box Tags + 25 Rainy Day Activities List by Clicking the Button Below:

 Aren’t you so excited to make your own Rainy Day Box?
 It’s such a simple thing to put together, but will help bring a little bit of sunshine to your next rainy day at home.